ibm-cloud-docs/cis/logpush.md

 When a challenge token is written to a file in the specified Cloud Object Storage bucket, follow these steps:

 * Download the file from your Cloud Object Storage bucket and open it.
 * Copy the challenge token from the file and paste it into the command prompt to resolve the ownership challenge.

-After the ownership challenge is validated by {{site.data.keyword.cis_short_notm}}, the Logpush job is created successfully.
+After {{site.data.keyword.cis_short_notm}} validates the ownership challenge, the Logpush job is created successfully.
 The job will then push request logs to your Cloud Object Storage bucket every 30 seconds or once 100,000 records are reached, whichever comes first.
 Note that multiple files might be pushed during a 30-second period or per 100,000 records.

 You can also use the `{DATE}` token in the bucket path to organize Logpush logs into daily folders.
 For example: `cos://mybucket/cislog/{DATE}?region=us-south&instance-id=c84e2a79-ce6d-3c79-a7e4-7e7ab3054cfe`
 {: tip}